awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

 1. Create an IAM role, and attach the IAM policy you created in [Creating an IAM Policy to Access Amazon S3 Resources](AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md) to the new IAM role\.
 For instructions, see [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md)\.

 1. Set either the `aurora_select_into_s3_role` or `aws_default_s3_role` DB cluster parameter to the Amazon Resource Name \(ARN\) of the new IAM role\.
-If an IAM role isn't specified for the `aurora_select_into_s3_role`, the IAM role specified in `aws_default_s3_role` is used\.
+If an IAM role isn't specified for `aurora_select_into_s3_role`, Aurora uses the IAM role specified in `aws_default_s3_role`\.

+   If the cluster is part of an Aurora global database, set this parameter for each Aurora cluster in the global database\.

    For more information about DB cluster parameters, see [Amazon Aurora DB Cluster and DB Instance Parameters](USER_WorkingWithParamGroups.md#Aurora.Managing.ParameterGroups)\.

 1. To permit database users in an Aurora MySQL DB cluster to access Amazon S3, associate the role that you created in [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md) with the DB cluster\.

+   For an Aurora global database, associate the role with each Aurora cluster in the global database\.

    For information about associating an IAM role with a DB cluster, see [Associating an IAM Role with an Amazon Aurora MySQL DB Cluster](AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md)\.

 1. Configure your Aurora MySQL DB cluster to allow outbound connections to Amazon S3\.
 For instructions, see [Enabling Network Communication from Amazon Aurora MySQL to Other AWS Services](AuroraMySQL.Integrating.Authorizing.Network.md)\.

+    For an Aurora global database, enable outbound connections for each Aurora cluster in the global database\.

 ## Granting Privileges to Save Data in Aurora MySQL<a name="AuroraMySQL.Integrating.SaveIntoS3.Grant"></a>